ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     The origin part normal vector must be a per node variable.
-If the origin part normal is calculated using the :ref:`Normal() <Normal>` calculator function, it is a per element variable and must be moved to the nodes using the :ref:`ElemToNode() <ElemToNode>` calculator function.
-If it per node, origin part normal vector variable defined at the origin part is supplied, the direction of the normal is used to return a signed distance function with distances in the direction of the normal being positive.
+If the origin part normal is calculated using the :ref:`Normal() <Normal>` function, it is a per element variable and must be moved to the nodes using the :ref:`ElemToNode() <ElemToNode>` function.
+If it is per node and the origin part normal vector variable defined at the origin part is supplied, the direction of the normal is used to return a signed distance function with distances in the direction of the normal being positive.